Claude Platform Docs

 In addition to built-in tools, you can define custom tools.
 Custom tools are analogous to user-defined client tools in the Messages API.

-Custom tools allow you to extend Claude's capabilities to perform a wider variety of tasks.
-Each tool defines a contract: you specify what operations are available and what they return; Claude decides when and how to call them.
+Each custom tool defines a contract: you specify what operations are available and what they return, and Claude determines when and how to call them.
 The model never executes anything on its own.
 It emits a structured request, your code runs the operation, and the result flows back into the conversation.
+See Session event stream for how to receive custom tool calls and return results during a session.

 ant beta:agents create <<'YAML'